 THE BEST TOURS OF FLORENCE

 Florence Classics You Can’t Miss is the section dedicated to the best tours of Florence, the unmissable ones.
 If you want an overall yet focused view of the city, the Classic Tour of Florence is the best option.
-Don’t want to miss the most important museums in town?
-Then visit the Uffizi and Accademia Galleries with your private tour guide.
-The Pitti Palace Private Tour is for those who want to have a complete panorama of Florentine history and art.
+Don’t want to miss the most important museum in town?
+Then visit the Gallery with your private tour guide.
+The Pitti Palace and Boboli Gardens Private Tour is for those who want to have a complete panorama of Florentine history and art.
 Have only one day in Florence and want to see as much as you can?
 So the tour Your Day in Florence is the answer: city tour, Uffizi Gallery and Accademia Gallery in a full day tour in Florence.
 Check the tours here below!

 5 THINGS YOU CAN’T MISS IN FLORENCE